indeedeng/iwf/gen/iwfidl/docs/CommandRequest.md

 HasSignalCommands returns a boolean if a field has been set.

+### GetInterStateChannelCommands

+`func (o *CommandRequest) GetInterStateChannelCommands() []InterStateChannelCommand`

+GetInterStateChannelCommands returns the InterStateChannelCommands field if non-nil, zero value otherwise.

+### GetInterStateChannelCommandsOk

+`func (o *CommandRequest) GetInterStateChannelCommandsOk() (*[]InterStateChannelCommand, bool)`

+GetInterStateChannelCommandsOk returns a tuple with the InterStateChannelCommands field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetInterStateChannelCommands

+`func (o *CommandRequest) SetInterStateChannelCommands(v []InterStateChannelCommand)`

+SetInterStateChannelCommands sets InterStateChannelCommands field to given value.

+### HasInterStateChannelCommands

+`func (o *CommandRequest) HasInterStateChannelCommands() bool`

+HasInterStateChannelCommands returns a boolean if a field has been set.

-### GetOnQueryAttributeChangeCommands
+### GetWaitForQueryAttributeChangeCommands

-`func (o *CommandRequest) GetOnQueryAttributeChangeCommands() []OnQueryAttributeChangeCommand`
+`func (o *CommandRequest) GetWaitForQueryAttributeChangeCommands() []WaitForQueryAttributeChangeCommand`

-GetOnQueryAttributeChangeCommands returns the OnQueryAttributeChangeCommands field if non-nil, zero value otherwise.
+GetWaitForQueryAttributeChangeCommands returns the WaitForQueryAttributeChangeCommands field if non-nil, zero value otherwise.

-### GetOnQueryAttributeChangeCommandsOk
+### GetWaitForQueryAttributeChangeCommandsOk

-`func (o *CommandRequest) GetOnQueryAttributeChangeCommandsOk() (*[]OnQueryAttributeChangeCommand, bool)`
+`func (o *CommandRequest) GetWaitForQueryAttributeChangeCommandsOk() (*[]WaitForQueryAttributeChangeCommand, bool)`

-GetOnQueryAttributeChangeCommandsOk returns a tuple with the OnQueryAttributeChangeCommands field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetWaitForQueryAttributeChangeCommandsOk returns a tuple with the WaitForQueryAttributeChangeCommands field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetOnQueryAttributeChangeCommands
+### SetWaitForQueryAttributeChangeCommands

-`func (o *CommandRequest) SetOnQueryAttributeChangeCommands(v []OnQueryAttributeChangeCommand)`
+`func (o *CommandRequest) SetWaitForQueryAttributeChangeCommands(v []WaitForQueryAttributeChangeCommand)`

-SetOnQueryAttributeChangeCommands sets OnQueryAttributeChangeCommands field to given value.
+SetWaitForQueryAttributeChangeCommands sets WaitForQueryAttributeChangeCommands field to given value.

-### HasOnQueryAttributeChangeCommands
+### HasWaitForQueryAttributeChangeCommands

-`func (o *CommandRequest) HasOnQueryAttributeChangeCommands() bool`
+`func (o *CommandRequest) HasWaitForQueryAttributeChangeCommands() bool`

-HasOnQueryAttributeChangeCommands returns a boolean if a field has been set.
+HasWaitForQueryAttributeChangeCommands returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)